Don’t get me wrong, growing a beard is mostly just simply letting it grow.

-In this post, we will look at 5 of the most common ones to help you save your beard from them.
+In this post, we will look at some of the most common ones to help you save your beard from them.

 For many men, deciding to grow a beard can be the best decision they ever make.

-It’s a sign of supreme male health, provides warmth and protection for the face, gives you a confidence boost, and so on.
+Some great beard benefits include warmth and protection for the face, a nice confidence boost, the ladies seem to dig it, and so on.

 Most people who take on this adventure of growing a beard, usually last few weeks.
-Then begins the itchy stage of beard growth, and if your face isn’t fully covered yet, many make the mistake of starting to shape and style their beards.
+Then begins the stage of the growth where the usual “itchy beard phase” sets in.

-Shaping a starting beard isn’t a good idea, since you will usually end up cutting of too much and eventually give in and shave the whole thing off.
+Shaping a starting beard isn’t a good idea since you will usually end up cutting off too much and eventually give in and shave the whole thing off.